Making a Website: The Absolute Basics

 - Choose the technical tools that suit your project needs

-- Planning the structure of your website i.e. which pages and how they fit together (WriteMaps is handy for this!)
+- Site mapping the structure of your website i.e. which pages and how they fit together (WriteMaps is handy for this!)

 - Choosing a design theme, or getting a custom design created